sznurek/sznurek.github.io/_posts/2013-09-01-cpp-templates-are-turing-complete.markdown

 {% endhighlight %}

 Values in template-based programming language will be types in C++.
-For example, we can declare list with three element:
+For example, we can declare a list with three elements:

 {% highlight cpp %}
 struct Elem;